Thorium/the-elmish-book/chapters/scaling/modelling-nested-routes.md

 It is a common trap to try to define the `Url` type from the parent model *before* the child program to work against the "limitations" of type inference and make the types available to both the parent program as well as the child program.
 This is sub-optimal because now the child programs suddenly know about the URLs of their parent program and probably URLs of their sibling programs.
 There is a better way to do it and it actually looks a lot like the state composition from child to parent.

-Since we have two child programs `Users` and `User`, we want to map the URL of the application to one these programs.
+Since we have two child programs `Users` and `User`, we want to map the URL of the application to one of these programs.
 The `User` program however, is itself a parent program of the child programs `ShowUser`, `EditUser` and `AddUser`.
 The URL mapping of these programs goes as follows:
 ```bash
 Url "/users" => Program(Users)
 Url "/user/42" => Program(User => Program(ShowUser(42)))